“Essentialism” by Greg McKeown is a guide to the disciplined pursuit of less.

 – Our highest priority should be to protect our ability to prioritize.

-– You need to accept the fact that you cannot be popular with everyone all the time.
+– You need to accept that you cannot always be popular with everyone.

-– When you add things every day, you gain knowledge; when you subtract unnecessary things, you gain wisdom.
+– When you add things daily, you gain knowledge; when you subtract unnecessary things, you gain wisdom.

 More To Explore: